corda/corda/docs/source/upgrading-cordapps.rst

 process was used on them.

 .. note:: This requirement will go away in a future version of Corda.
 In Corda 4, the contract-code-as-attachment feature was implemented
-          only for "normal" transactions. `Contract Upgrade` and `Notary Change` transactions will still be executed withing the node classpath.
+          only for "normal" transactions. ``Contract Upgrade`` and ``Notary Change`` transactions will still be executed within the node classpath.

 2. Write the new state and contract definitions